 Deadline: December 1st, January 1st, and April 1st

 Each semester Cal Teach awards “Excellence in Teaching” scholarships to science, math, and engineering majors working towards becoming K–12 math and science teachers.
 Koshland Endowment Scholarship awardees are selected on the basis of their commitment to K–12 math and science teaching, academic performance, and financial need.
 This scholarship program is funded through the generous support of the Koshland Family Foundation.

 This scholarship honors exceptional CalTeach Students and their personal commitment to K-12 STEM education, working to become high caliber teachers, and demonstrate financial need.
 Award amounts vary and applications are open to all CalTeach students.

 Students Shaping Learning Scholarship

-In recognition of advanced students engaged in the last course of the CalTeach minor sequence, only students enrolled in UGIS 187 will be eligible for the Students Shaping Learning Scholarship ($300).
+In recognition of advanced students engaged in the last course of the CalTeach minor sequence, only students enrolled in EDSTEM 187 will be eligible for the Students Shaping Learning Scholarship ($300).
 Students must create project-based curricula for presentation as part of a 45-hour field placement in an urban high school classroom.
 Lesson plans should demonstrate educational theory, the usefulness of technology in achieving learning objectives, inquiry methods, alternative assessments tools appropriate for project-based instruction, and plan exercises that promotes equitable and diverse participation so that all students have an opportunity to learn.